 - Vegetable oil – Any kind of neutral oil should work for this recipe like grapeseed or vegetable oil.

 - Lemongrass – Adds a slightly sour taste to this dish.
-There are no substitutes for lemongrass.
+If you can’t find lemongrass, I would substitute with a tablespoon of lime juice.

 - Shallot – Adds a slight sweetness to this recipe.
 A good substitute for shallots is sweet yellow onion.